-You are entitled to obtain copies of all reports and completion notices on this property reported to the Structural Pest Control Board, 2005 Evergreen Street, Suite 1500, Sacramento, California 95815.
+You are entitled to obtain copies of all reports and completion notices on this property reported to the Structural Pest Control Board during the preceeding two years.
+To obtain copies contact: Structural Pest Control Board, 2005 Evergreen Street, Suite 1500, Sacramento, California 95815.